-June and mid-September bookend the summer in San Diego County birding.
-Birds begin to quiet down and lay low, busy feeding their new families and guarding against predators.
-Until mid-July, if you want a special treat, visit one of the breeding grounds of the California Least Tern—an endangered subspecies (Sterna antillarum browni).
-San Diego County supports 60% of the breeding population of this subspecies at 12 sites including the western end of Batiquitos Lagoon, just south of Oceanside in Carlsbad.
+The summer birding season in San Diego County encompasses June to mid-September.
+From now until mid-July, treat yourself with a visit to one of the breeding grounds of the California Least Tern—an endangered subspecies of Least Tern (Sterna antillarum browni).
+The local colony, at the western end of Batiquitos Lagoon just south of Oceanside in Carlsbad, is most easily seen from South Ponto Beach along the Pacific Coast Highway.
 When the lagoon was dredged and re-opened to the tides in the mid-1990s, several artificial sand flats were installed there for Least Tern nesting.
-This local colony is most easily seen from South Ponto Beach off the Pacific Coast Highway.
 Park along the southbound side of the highway (if you can find a spot) and point your optics east across the highway toward the fenced-off sand flats.
 The nearly constant, high-pitched chatter of the Least Terns confirms you’ve found the spot.

 After birding for a quarter-century in Colorado, Tina and her family recently moved to Oceanside, where she’ll probably spend the next quarter-century trying to remember that the mountains now lie to the east.
 Tina is a guest blog contributor that will be sharing her insights and discoveries as she explores Southern California with her binoculars, scope, and field guide.

 To learn more about regional birding opportunities, contact the Buena Vista Audubon Society and Nature Center.